-- Vecima depends on single source suppliers for some components used in our products and if these suppliers are unable to meet our demand, the delivery of our products to our customers may be interrupted; - Vecima's reliance on third-party suppliers and contract manufacturers reduces our control over our performance; - the ongoing COVID-19 pandemic, the rapidly evolving reaction of governments, private sector participants and the public to that pandemic and/or the associated economic impact of that pandemic and the reactions to it have had and shall continue to have a material and adverse effect on our business, operations, revenues, financial condition, results of operations, and growth prospects to an extent and for a period that remains uncertain; - Vecima's operating results are expected to fluctuate; - Vecima may be unable to deliver products associated with key contracts; - Vecima's operations depend on information technology systems, which may be disrupted or may not operate as desired; - Vecima's success depends on its ability to develop new products and enhance existing products; - Vecima derives a substantial part of total revenue from a few large customers; - Vecima's failure to grow successfully may adversely affect operating results; - growth in Vecima's key markets may not continue;
+- Vecima depends on single source suppliers for some components used in our products and if these suppliers are unable to meet our demand, the delivery of our products to our customers may be interrupted; - The Broadband Equity Access and Deployment ("BEAD") Program provides \$42.45 billion in federal government grants for broadband deployment, mapping, and adoption projects, to be through U.S. state and territorial government authorities.
+This amount is anticipated to be supplemented by various state and territorial funding for the same purpose.
+If customers receive BEAD Program-related funding to build fiber, we may be required to make significant changes to our manufacturing structure to offer products to those customers that are compliant with mandatory U.S. domestic sourcing requirements; - Vecima's reliance on third-party suppliers and contract manufacturers reduces our control over our performance; - Vecima may be required to expand or modify its manufacturing operations to comply with changing regulatory requirements applicable to Vecima and/or its customers; - the ongoing COVID-19 pandemic, the rapidly evolving reaction of governments, private sector participants and the public to that pandemic and/or the associated economic impact of that pandemic and the reactions to it have had and may continue to have a material and adverse effect on our business, operations, revenues, financial condition, results of operations, and growth prospects to an extent and for a period that remains uncertain; - Vecima's operating results are expected to fluctuate; - Vecima may face increased risk in managing and forecasting customer orders and managing related inventory and cash; - Vecima may be unable to deliver products associated with key contracts;